jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     AssertionError: {} != {'key': 'value'}

-  popitem_ removes and returns the key-value pair given from the dictionary_
+  popitem_ removes and returns the key-value pair from the dictionary_

 * I change the value